Bisi Bele Bath Recipe – Authentic Karnataka Style

 Sambar powder tastes much different than bisi bele bath powder, so I highly suggest you NOT to use that for this dish.

-Don’t forget to bookmark this recipe or get your recipe book right away to jot it down. 🙂
+So let us get started with the recipe, shall we?
+And don’t forget to bookmark this recipe or get your recipe book right away to jot it down. 🙂

 Step by Step method to make Bisi Bele Bath

-Note: 1 cup= 240ml
+Note: 1 cup= 240ml.

 First, in a pressure cooker, wash and add in toor dal (split pigeon peas) along with a pinch of turmeric.
 In another cooker, wash and add rice.